 I write a weekly book review for the Daily News of Galveston County.
 (It is not the biggest daily newspaper in Texas, but it is the oldest.)
-My review normally appears Wednesdays.
-When it appears, I post the review here on the following Sunday.
+After my review appears on Sunday, I post the previous week’s review here on Sunday.

 By MARK LARDAS

 “The Iron Orchard: A Novel,” by Tom Pendleton, Texas Christian University Press, 2019, 384 pages, $32.50

 Jim McNeely is from the wrong side of the tracks.
 His father died when Jim was a child.
 Jim’s dark complexion leads classmates to nickname him a name matching that of Huck Finn’s raft companion.

 “The Iron Orchard: A Novel,” by Tom Pendleton, follows Jim McNeely.

 Jim is forced from his hometown after his high school graduation after daring to love a girl far above his status.
 The Depression is at its height.
 Possessing only his strength and native wit, Jim takes a job with Bison Oil, in barren Central Texas.
 The job is hard.
 Jim is a member of a drill crew.
 His team leader hates Jim, as does the gang’s top hand, a mountain of a man.
 The two are determined to drive Jim out of the company.

 Jim has to succeed.
 Friends like Dent Paxton and Ort Cooley help Jim stick it out.
 Eventually, he becomes his gang’s top hand.
 A quick learner, he acquires skills to run a drilling outfit.
 He strikes out on his own, starting his own drilling company, becoming an independent wildcatter.